 Agile Lean Leadership in a Nutshell

-Agile Lean Leadership (ALL) is a mega pattern for building organizations that are built on the Agile and Lean principles and exhibit the same benefits that Scrum does at the Team level.
+Agile Lean Leadership (ALL) is a framework and set of patterns for building organizations that are built on Agile and Lean principles and exhibit the same benefits that Scrum does at the Team level.
 So it can be said that:

 ALL is for organizations that have a fairly high percentage of complex challenges where context and perspective can change frequently.
 To be resilient such organizations need to make quick decisions about operations and innovation strategies.
 ALL is also for organizations with a high percentage of knowledge work, where there is a need for sustainable commercial stability and long term relations with staff, customers and suppliers.